 Patrons should feel free to ask at the Reference Desk or contact us in advance when accommodations are needed—for example, for the physical retrieval of books from our shelves, photocopying, scanning, or individual research assistance in a non-distracted environment.
 Every effort will be made by the Library to meet such requests expeditiously.
 For accommodation requests and to make an appointment to learn about our accessibility services, please contact our Access Services Library Liaison, Ellen Belcher (email@example.com or 212-237-8238), or contact the Reference Desk.

 The library can partner with the Office of Accessibility Services to to convert class readings and library research materials into accessible formats - for example, we can bring reserve books or reference books to the Office of Accessibility Services for conversion if necessary.
 The Office of Accessibility Services works with all students registered as needing accommodation for their class readings which they might acquire directly from the publisher, through Bookshare or the Access Text Network.
 Open Library/Internet Archives offers many modern texts in copyright through their DAISY/Print Disabled books program; see also Learning Ally and National Library Service (NLS).

-We also encourage using reference assistance by email, telephone at (212) 237-8246, chat, or in person, as well as attending our drop-in workshops or making individual appointments with a Reference Librarian for assistance with all of your research and library needs.
+We also encourage using reference assistance by email, telephone at (212) 237-8246, chat, or in person, or making individual appointments with a Reference Librarian for assistance with all of your research and library needs.

 Physical access to the Library